onekey-sec/unblob/docs/development.md

 !!!
 Important

-    Create integration test files that cover **all the possible scenarios of their specific format**.
+    Create integration test files that cover **all the possible scenarios of the target format**.

     That includes different endianness, different versions, different padding, different algorithms.
-An excellent example of this are the integration test files for JFFS2 filesystems where we have filesystems covering both endianness (big endian, little endian), with or without padding, and with different compression algorithms (no compression, zlib, rtime, lzo):
+An excellent example of this is the integration test files for JFFS2 filesystems where we have filesystems covering both endianness (big endian, little endian), with or without padding, and with different compression algorithms (no compression, zlib, rtime, lzo):

     ```
     ./fruits.new.be.zlib.padded.jffs2